 This online retainer service is only available for clear Essix retainers.
 If you want a Hawley or fixed appliance, you'll still need to visit a dentist.

 Can you get retainers on the NHS?

-Under 18’s are entitled to free dental treatment on the NHS, and this applies to orthodontic treatment and retaining devices, as long as the work is deemed medically necessary.
-The only thing that isn’t covered is the cost to replace a retainer that’s lost or broken beyond repair; this is £70.10 per device so £140.20 for a complete set.
+Under 18’s are entitled to free dental treatment on the NHS, and this applies to orthodontic treatment for children and retaining devices, as long as the work is deemed medically necessary.

 Generally speaking, the NHS will not cover treatment for: